LiangZhang2017/3DGAI/README.md

 This is the code for the research work on "A Framework for Using Generative AI for Handling Sparse Learner Performance Data From Intelligent Tutoring Systems."

 ## Stage 1:
-Do the 3-dimensional tensor for the learning performance data by learners, questions and attempts.
+Create a 3-dimensional tensor representing the learning performance data, organized by learners, questions, and attempts.

+## Stage 2:

 ## Citation